FrenchTechLead/ftl-astro/src/pages/posts/tech/20220430-use-svg-as-templates-of-your-angular-components.md

 ----------------
 In the early days of the Web, there was an explosion of different formats and extensions to **HTML**.
 From early on, it was clear that a vector graphic format for the Web would be useful, but it was not until the advent of **SVG** in the early 2000s that the Web was finally able to support it.
 Actually, before **SVG** there was no way to create vercotirial elements directly on the DOM tree, we had to use some plugins such as **Flash** to support them.
-So **SVG** was born, and it was the first vectorial format to be supported by the Web, and we can say that thanks to SVG, a tremendous amount of the Web has changed, many websites are are based on dvg manippulation.
+So **SVG** was born, and it was the first vectorial format to be natively supported by the Web, and we can say that thanks to **SVG**, a tremendous amount of the Web has changed, Nowdays, many websites are based on **SVG**** manippulations.
-One great example is **draw.io**, that it is a free and open-source online drawing tool that allows you to create diagrams and share them with others, if you try to inspect the source code of **draw.io**, you will notice that it is heavily based on **SVG**.
+One great example is **draw.io**, that it is a free and **open-source** online drawing tool that allows you to create diagrams and share them with others, if you try to inspect the source code of **draw.io**, you will notice that it is heavily based on **SVG**.

 <Image w="1696" h="890" src={img2} t="draw.io is SVG based" solo="true" />

 Why using SVG as Angular template?
 ----------------
-In my squad, we didn't think of using **SVG** to represent the **network diagram** at first because we didn't know it was possible to dynamically change the **network diagram** based on the **network state**, so we tried at first to represent the **network diagram** using some javascript libraries but the result wasn't satisfying for our stakeholders as it wasn't complitly the same as represented on the **Figma** Mockup, the problem  was that most libraries automatically calculate the positions of the elements of the network and it's not possible to have the same positions as on the **Figma** Mockup.
+In my squad, we didn't think of using **SVG** to represent the **network diagram** at first because we didn't know it was possible to dynamically change the **network diagram** based on the **network state**, so we tried at first to represent the **network diagram** using some javascript libraries but the result wasn't satisfying for our stakeholders as it wasn't completely the same as represented on the **Figma** Mockup, the problem  was that most libraries automatically calculate the positions of the elements of the network and it's not possible to have the same positions as on the **Figma** Mockup.
 One of the stakeholders asked us a simple question :
 > Can't you just take an image of the network diagram and overlay the data on top of it?